darthinvader/daggerheart-tools/memory-bank/activeContext.md

 - Cross-validation between classes, domains, and equipment
 - Tighten validation messages and edge cases
 - Incrementally add Domains and Equipment drawers with validation and persistence
+- Keep splitting oversized UI files into small modules as identified by the analyzer; avoid touching data/schemas.

 ## Next Immediate Steps